Larry Gatlin & the Gatlin Brothers: With the Gatlin Brothers

 In 1979, when Gatlin signed with Columbia Records, he decided to officially have his brothers billed as Larry Gatlin & the Gatlin Brothers.
 In October, they released the album Straight Ahead.
 It spawned the single "All the Gold in California", which became their greatest hit together, reaching number one on the Hot Country Songs list.
 This was Gatlin's second number-one hit, and he was named Top Male Vocalist of the Year by the Academy of Country Music.
 On June 6, 1980, Straight Ahead was certified gold.

 The group's next big hit came in early 1980 with "Take Me to Your Lovin' Place", which peaked at number five in 1981.
 They next released "What Are We Doin' Lonesome", which peaked at number four later in the year.
 They continued with top-10 and top-20 hits such as "In Like with Each Other" (1982), "She Used to Sing on Sunday" (1982), "Sure Feels Like Love" (1982), "Almost Called Her Baby by Mistake" (1983) and "Denver" (1984).
 In 1983, the group released their third and last number-one hit, "Houston (Means I'm One Day Closer to You)".
+That year they also provided backing for Kenny Rogers on his hit single "Buried Treasure," though it is often mistaken the vocals were of The Bee Gees who wrote the song for Rogers' album Eyes That See in the Dark.

 On January 19, 1985, the Gatlin Brothers sang "All the Gold in California" at the nationally televised second inauguration gala for Ronald Reagan.
-Though the group never achieved another number-one hit, they came close with "She Used to Be Somebody's Baby" (1976, number two), "Talkin' to the Moon" (1987, number four) and "Love of a Lifetime" (1988, number four).
+Though the group never achieved another number-one hit, they continued to chart for the remainder of the decade, including the hits "She Used to Be Somebody's Baby" (1986, number two), "Talkin' to the Moon" (1987, number four) and "Love of a Lifetime" (1988, number four).

 The Gatlin Brothers were also one of the first country groups to appear in music videos, such as 1984's "The Lady Takes the Cowboy Everytime"[sic].
 In 1985, Gatlin wrote the song "Indian Summer" with Barry Gibb, which he recorded as a duet with Roy Orbison.
 In 1989, the Gatlin Brothers sang "The Star-Spangled Banner" before Game 3 of the 1989 World Series at Candlestick Park in San Francisco just before the Loma Prieta earthquake occurred.
 They also sang the national anthem at Game 5 of the 1985 World Series and Game 6 of the 2005 NBA Finals.